Published 14:51 IST, December 12th 2021

 Advertisement

-Turkish President Recep Tayyip Erdogan on Saturday described social media as one of main threats to democracy.
-In a video mess, Erdogan said that social media, which was described as a symbol of freedom, has turned into one of main sources of threat to democracy.
+Turkish President Recep Tayyip Erdogan on Saturday described social media as one of the main threats to democracy.
+In a video message, Erdogan said that social media, which was described as a symbol of freedom, has turned into one of the main sources of threat to democracy.
 His remarks come as Turkey is planning to pursue legislation to criminalise spreading fake news and disinformation online, a move that critics say would tighten restrictions on free speech.

-He added, “We try to protect our people, especially vulnerable sections of our society, against lies and disinformation without violating our citizens’ right to receive accurate and impartial information.”
+He added, “We try to protect our people, especially the vulnerable sections of our society, against lies and disinformation without violating our citizens’ right to receive accurate and impartial information.”

 Turkey's crackdown on 'fake news'